mmdrez4/SQL-Exchange/README.md

 # SQL-Exchange: Transforming SQL Queries Across Domains

-This repository contains the code and data for our paper:
+This repository contains the artifacts for our paper:

 **SQL-Exchange: Transforming SQL Queries Across Domains**